samin-taheri/samin-taheri/README.md

 ## 🚀 About Me
 I am currently majoring in computer science engineering at Akdeniz university.
 I've held a number of developing roles, from UI design to mobile application development, but my latest challenge has been developing web applications and improving myself through my contributions as a software developer.
-I also participated in account management, which is a type of communication used to provide customers with service, and improvement opportunities to increase their consumption.
+I also participated in account management, which is a type of communication used to provide customers with service, and explaining code without writing it.

 ## Other Common Github Profile Sections